tkellehe/tio-lang/README.md

 ## editor.js

 This is a simple JavaScript library that will execute __tio-lang__ code using [_tio.js_](#tiojs) and _parser.js_.
 Merely place different attribute names into a `<div>` tag and it will fill everything out as well as remove any child nodes.
 The class `tio-code` is required for it to find the `<div>` tag.
+The function `tio_find_editors` can be called for it to search the DOM and process these elements.
+The function `tio_apply_editor` can be called while providing an HTML element with the appropriate attributes set and it will properly generate the HTML content for the editor in said element.

 ```html
 <div class="tio-code" tio-code='\0ada-gnatwith Ada.Text_IO;use Ada.Text_IO;procedure Main is begin Put_Line ("Yeah!");end Main;' tio-input="" tio-runable="I'm a goofy goober!" tio-display-code='with Ada.Text_IO;\nuse Ada.Text_IO;\nprocedure Main is\nbegin\n    Put_Line ("Yeah!");\nend Main;' tio-animate-button></div>